ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript.md

 Traditional interactive AMP components may also be more suitable for interactions that span large sections of a webpage - as you may not wish to wrap so much of the DOM in an `<amp-script>`. `amp-list` and `amp-bind` are tightly integrated with the rest of AMP, making it convenient to use binding anywhere on a webpage.

-However, on pages that involve more complex state variables or multiple interactions, `amp-script` will likely be simpler and more maintainable.
+However, on pages that involve more complex state variables or multiple interactions, using `amp-script` will result in simpler and more maintainable code.
 Take this example, from the [AMP Camp e-commerce demo site](https://camp.samples.amp.dev/product-details?categoryId=women-shirts&productId=79121):

 ```html
 <amp-selector